-When the orthopedagogic evaluator deals with a child restrained in becoming adult, with his/her inadequate dialogue with the educative contents and, along with that, his/her inadequate communication with his/her fellow persons, a specific image should be acquired of his/her social relationships.

-In this regard, Kotze (107, 112-113) refers to six aspects which must be viewed together, and in terms of which an indication can be gotten of the child's interpersonal communications:
+When the orthopedagogic evaluator deals with a child restrained in becoming adult with his inadequate dialogue with the educative contents and, along with that, his inadequate communication with his fellow persons, a specific image should be acquired of his social relationships.
+In this regard, Kotze (107, 112-113) refers to six aspects which have to be viewed together and in terms of which an indication can be gotten of the child's interpersonal communications:

-- a) P responses and an average P% indicate an ability to establish relationships with others; - b) FC+ responses are evidence of a readiness to Communicate with reality and thus also participate in carrying out a dialogue with others; - c) a moderate amount of D responses indicates a good sense of reality; - d) H and Hd responses paired with FC+ indicate an ability to identify with others; - e) an extratensive experience type paired with affective stability; and - f) M+ (straight) responses indicate a readiness to enter communication.
+- a) P responses and an average P% indicate an ability to establish relationships with others; - b) FC+ responses are evidence of a readiness to Communicate with reality and thus also participate in carrying out a dialogue with others; - c) a moderate amount of D responses indicate a good sense of reality; - d) H and Hd responses paired with FC+ indicate an ability to identify with others; - e) an extratensive experience type paired with affective stability; and - f) M+ (straight) responses indicate a readiness to enter into communication.

-The quality of communication with things and others is always determined by the quality of actualizing the modes of the psychic life but, particularly, the child's communicative meanings must be gauged in terms of his/her actions, behaviors, attitudes, or dispositions.
+The quality of communication with things and others is always determined by the quality of actualizing the modes of the psychic life, as such but, in particular, the child's communicative meanings have to be gauged in terms of his actions, behaviors, attitudes or dispositions.